TKMM-Team/Tkmm-Wiki/wwwroot/docs/settings/index.md

 ### Default Author

-Controls is the default name to use when packaging new mods.
+Controls the default name to use when packaging new mods.

 > [!IMPORTANT]
 > By default this is your computers username.
 Make sure this does not contain sensitive information that may be packaged and deployed in mods.